Workflow Limits

 - Executions pause until the next billing cycle

-- You may upgrade to remove or expand your limits
+- You may upgrade your plan to increase limits

 3. Concurrent Runs